dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/NEW_PACS_METHODS_AND_AUTOMATION_SUMMARY_2025_01_16.md

 - Conditional worklist open only if closed

 ## Conclusion
 The three new PACS methods and corresponding automation modules enhance the Radium workflow by automating worklist management and report submission tasks.
 The SetFocus operation provides a reusable building block for UI navigation.
-All features integrate seamlessly with the existing SpyWindow custom procedure and automation framework.
+All features integrate seamlessly with the existing AutomationWindow custom procedure and automation framework.

 Users can now create fully automated workflows that open the worklist, navigate to search results, open studies, and submit reports with minimal manual intervention.